School of Business, Media and Technology

 To qualify for graduation:

-- Complete all credit requirements and paperwork with registrar.
+1. Complete all credit requirements and apply for degree with registrar

-- Submit written thesis component to the advisory committee at least two week prior to scheduled defense date.
+2. Submit written thesis component to the advisory committee at least two week prior to

-- Publicly schedule, exhibit, and orally defend body of thesis work to advisory committee.
+3. Publicly schedule, exhibit, and orally defend body of thesis work to advisory committee

 The following should be adequately addressed in both the oral and written defense/thesis presentation: